What is Transition Assistance?

 Regardless of what their post-Navy career plans are, the service member will need to meet the Career Readiness Standards (CRS) listed below:

-Sailors interested in beginning a career in a trade or technical field should attend the Career Technical Training (CTT) track workshops offered at Fleet and Family Support Centers.
-The CTT track helps participating service members meet the following CRS:
+Sailors interested in beginning a career in a trade or technical field should attend the Vocational Technical Training track workshops offered at Fleet and Family Support Centers.
+The VOC Tech track helps participating service members meet the following CRS

-Sailors interested in continuing their education should attend the Accessing Higher Education (AHE) track workshops offered at Fleet and Family Support Centers.
-The AHE track helps participating service members meet the following CRS:
+Sailors interested in continuing their education should attend the Managing My Education (MY Education) track workshops offered at Fleet and Family Support Centers.
+The MY Education track helps participating service members meet the following CRS:

 What happens if the service member does not meet Career Readiness Standards?